 Leveraging new technologies and other innovations can help you pivot and adapt your business to achieve new growth, but only if you and your team are prepared to use them.
 A high-performing management team and adaptable workforce will help you implement these transformations and lead new growth efforts.

 Consider the strengths of your current team and assess where you may have gaps – such as if there are new skillsets you need – and factor these into any future hiring plans.
 Review and revise the training or upskilling available to your workforce.
-There are a number of provincial and federal incentives and grants available for efforts to train, up-skill or re-train your employees.
+There are a number of and grants available for efforts to train, up-skill or re-train your employees.